DataDog/hiring-engineers/answers.md

 Bonus Question Can you change the collection interval without modifying the Python check file you created?

 As you can see from the two screenshots, the original configuration gave an interval of approximately 20 seconds.
+Where the 2 time stamps in each of the images show the consecutive time intervals as being approximately 45 (40) seconds.

 <p align="center"><img src="my_metric1.png" width="500" ></img></p>
 By simply changing the configuration file to the following, I was able to change the collection interval to 45 seconds.